 Low usage shockStanding chargeWrong meter risk

 Electricity bill high but no usage?
-Check these causes
+Check standing charge, estimates and wrong meter risk

 Why “no usage” is often not literally zero